Emulate Vim in IntelliJ IDEA

-i, and the cursor will turn into a line:
+i, and the cursor will become a line:

-In this mode you can type new or change the existing code.
-Same way, you can enter the various Vim modes: for example, press
+In this mode you can type new code or change existing code.
+You can also enter other Vim modes: for example, press

 r for the Replace mode.

 To return to the Normal mode, press Escape.